mpenning/ciscoconfparse2/sphinx-doc/tutorial_parent_child.md

 ```{note}
 `find_parent_objects()` supports an arbitrary list of search terms; this makes searching multiple child levels very simple.
 ```

-You can choose any of these methods to accomplish your task... some might question why we cover the first two methods when {func}`~ciscoconfparse2.CiscoConfParse.find_parent_objects()` solves the problem completely.
-In this case, they have a point; however, {func}`~ciscoconfparse2.CiscoConfParse.find_parent_objects()` is much slower when you have more than one child line to inspect per interface, because {func}`~ciscoconfparse2.CiscoConfParse.find_parent_objects()` performs a line-by-line search of the whole configuration line each time it is called.
-By contrast, Method 1 is more efficient because you could simply call {func}`~ciscoconfparse2.models_cisco.IOSCfgLine.re_search_children()` multiple times for each interface object.  {func}`~ciscoconfparse2.models_cisco.IOSCfgLine.re_search_children()` only searches the child lines of that {func}`~ciscoconfparse2.models_cisco.IOSCfgLine` interface object.

 ## Example Usage: Finding parents *without* a specific child